scerioli/Global-Preferences-Survey/Article/Supplementary_Material.md

 ---
 title: |
-  **Reproduce the results of the article "Relationship of gender differences in preferences to economic development and gender equality"**
+  **Supplementary Material -- Replicate and extend the results of the article "Relationship of gender differences in preferences to economic development and gender equality"**
 author:
 - Sara Cerioli
 - Andrey Formozov